-Once we arrived in Candelaria, Baltazar gave us a thorough history of the Pericu who used to inhabit this area, as well as the status of the town now.
-It was nice to get off the beaten Cabo path and see a little history.
+Once we arrived in Candelaria, Baltazar gave us a thorough history of the indigenous Pericu who used to inhabit this area, as well as the status of the secluded village now.
+It was nice to get off the beaten Cabo path and experience a little history.
 The ride down and back ended on Migrino Beach.
 A beautiful place to end a perfect day.

 We split off from the pack and Ursula, Wolfie and I spent a morning hiking through the San Jose del Cabo Estuary, a huge area of saltwater marsh that is home to thousands of native plant and animal species.
 Ranchers had cows grazing amongst the palm trees on one side of the path for a while, which did not escape the ironic eye of your former Midwestern Gringo.
 This was a beautiful spot, but is possibly stated for development.
 We saw perhaps 6 other people enjoying the park while we were there so it’s uncertain if our species at least will miss it.

 A couple of the secondary roads were being dug up for the installation of additional sewage and water lines.
-Ever persistent, shop keepers placed boards over the open trenches to their doors, urging you to try their wares.
+Ever persistent, shop keepers placed boards over the open trenches to their doors, urging you to sample their wares.
 I peeked into the Encanto Inn while wandering the Arts district.
-It’s an historic hacienda that has been turned into a very nice B&B. Would consider staying there next time for an in-town experience.
+It’s an historic hacienda that has been turned into a very nice B&B. Would consider staying there sometime for an in-town experience.

 PART 3: HIGHWAY 1 TO LA PAZ

 We chose to drive the winding Carretarra Route 1 up the east coast and around the eastern foothills of the Sierra Laguna range.
 The drive is amazing and naturally beautiful with palm groves, jagged rocky peaks and a multitude of cactii on our left, and the sparkling blue glimmer of the Sea of Cortez to our right.

 I chatted briefly with an American ex-pat on the sidewalk who seemed to be involved in a hacienda-restaurant restoration.
 He indicated that one of the Walton family (of Wal-Mart fame) had just moved into town, along with two other billionaire developers and that the town was going to be transformed.
 Once again, we felt as if we were seeing something at the end of it’s lifespan as an authentic piece of Mexican history, though time, as always, will tell the tale south of the border.

 PART 4: LA PAZ

 When we first rolled into La Paz, there was a bit of a shock, admittedly.
 We had just spent a week and a half in the very quiet town of Todos Santos and the resort-style laid-back ambience of Los Cabos.
-La Paz (or “The Peace”) seemed anything but the sort.
-Families, students and ex-pats bustled down the streets as cars vied for pole position zooming down the malecon.
+La Paz (or “The Peace”) seemed anything but peaceful.
 There were car horns, traffic lights, shouts down the street and more of a police and military presence than we’d seen up to this point.

-La Paz is two worlds, both relatively untouristed (at least for now): 1) A bustling Mexican city of approximately 300,000 “Paceños” replete with historic center, old Spanish mission and amazing architecture and shops, and 2) A city within a short drive of some AMAZING natural wonders, such as the beaches (we visited Playas Balandra and Tecolote) and nearby islands (Espirtu Santo being the largest).
+La Paz is two worlds, both relatively untouristed (at least for now): 1) A bustling Mexican city of approximately 300,000 Paceños replete with historic center, old Spanish mission and amazing architecture and shops, and 2) A city within a short drive of some AMAZING natural wonders, such as the beaches (we visited Playas Balandra and Tecolote) and nearby islands (Espirtu Santo being the largest).

 About the beaches…BEAUTIFUL.
 The clearest, most Caribbean-like water I’ve seen anywhere in the world.
 Perfect white sand beaches with lazy bays that seem to go on forever toward the Sea of Cortez.
-Abundant and friendly sea life awaiting exploration.
+There’s abundant and friendly sea life awaiting exploration.
 And, at least during the week, an uncrowded experience where you have your pick of palapa.

 Our favorite was Balandra Beach.
 Balandra is a gorgeous, aqua green, blue bay that is actually a system of bays.
 The water goes out for 50-100 yards without ever getting deeper than your waist.
 We were warned to watch for stingrays under the sand here and did the “stingray shuffle”, but only encountered colorful fish and the occasional skittering crab.
-Wolfie and I hiked over to the next bay and found “Mushroom Rock”, a strange formation that is shaped like a mushroom.
+Wolfie and I hiked over to the next bay and found Mushroom Rock, a strange formation that is shaped like a mushroom.

 Balandra seems to be slated for some type of development, but nothing seems to be being built…yet.
 This may be a “remember when…” story at some point in the future, but Balandra is an amazing beauty now.

-I took off on my own with Isla Espritu & Baja Tours with Captain Carlos and our Tour Guide Eduardo.
-These two cats had the biggest smiles on their faces all day long…loving their jobs!
+I took off on my own one day to tour Isla Espiritu and swim with a sea lion colony with Isla Espritu & Baja Tours.
+I knew it would be an experience when the panga rolled up to the beach off the malecon to pick me up, with the other passengers already aboard.
+At this point, I was glad that I hadn’t brought four-year old Wolfie with me!
+Captain Carlos and our tour guide Eduardo had the biggest smiles on their faces all day long…loving their jobs!
 Eduardo was very informative and you could tell he enjoyed both educating and listening to the experiences of his guests.

 We rolled out to Las Isolotes to swim with the sea lion colony.
 An excellent experience.
 The water is buoyant so even those in mid-level shape can experience this adventure.
 The pups like to come right up to you and like to nibble on your hand like a puppy.
 A little disconcerting at first, but I got into it very quickly and enjoyed the interaction on their home turf.

-The trip down the Western shore of Ispiritu Santo Island was interpretive and Eduardo explained the history of the island and the Pericu who used to inhabit it very well in both English and Spanish.
+The trip down the Western shore of Ispiritu Santo Island was interpretive and Eduardo explained the history of the island and the indigenous Pericu who used to inhabit it very well in both English and Spanish.
 It was a great way to wind down a perfect day.

 Another reason we’d come to La Paz was for the affordable and VERY fresh seafood.
 We ate at the popular Bismarkcito on the malecon the first night, but by far, our favorite restaurant for awesome seafood and great times was at Mariscos El Molinito toward the end of the malecon.

 We returned to El Molinito three of the six nights we were in La Paz, it was that good.
 Our last night in town, we went there for Ursula’s birthday.
 Our friendly waiter Carlos treated us both to a shot of tequila, delivered down our gullets with a towel under our mouths to catch the excess.

-On our last morning, we wrapped up the trip by driving back to the airport from La Paz with stops in Todos Santos for lunch and downtown San Jose del Cabo for snacks and beers before having to return the rental and fly back to Tijuana (which closed as we were en route due to fog…we had to spend the night at the Hermisillo airport and fly back the next morning).
+On our last morning, we wrapped up the trip by driving back to the airport from La Paz with stops in Todos Santos for lunch and downtown San Jose del Cabo for snacks before having to return the rental and fly back to Tijuana (which closed as we were en route due to fog…we had to spend the night at the Hermisillo airport and fly back the next morning).
 For nature, culture, relaxation, interaction with a friendly population and adventure, you can’t go wrong with a Baja Sur road trip.
 We WILL be back!